BenjaminPlanterose/UMtools/README.md

 ```

 To convert from probes to CpG sites, we made it easier with the wrapper GR_to_UM (which in turn employs the unexported function *minfi:::.preprocessRaw*), returning a list that contains methylated and unmethylated fluorescence intensities.
 To convert nBeads from probes to CpGs, a criteria for type-I probes is required.
-In beads_GR_to_UM, we select the smallest number of beads between addressA and addressB to represent a CpG targetted by type-I probe pairs.
+In GR_to_UM, we select the smallest number of beads between addressA and addressB to represent a CpG targetted by type-I probe pairs.

 ```r
 M_U = GR_to_UM(Red = Red, Grn = Grn, rgSet = rgSet, what = "Mean")